Primary Education English Co-Teacher

-All Trainees learn Kinyarwanda during training.
+You will learn Kinyarwanda during training.
 In 2008, Rwanda changed its official language from French to English; thus some Rwandans will not speak much English.
-In the rural areas where Volunteers live, Kinyarwanda will be essential to daily life and work as a Volunteer.
+In the rural areas where you will live, Kinyarwanda will be essential to daily life and work as a Volunteer.
 Visit www.kinyarwanda.net to become familiar with this language.
 Continuing to improve your language skills beyond training and through your service will be extremely important for your success, both at your health center and in your community.

-Volunteers live in modest accommodations provided by their school.
+Volunteers live in modest accommodations provided by their health center.
 These accommodations vary both in size and resources depending on what is available in their host community.
 Some housing will have running water and electricity, some will not.
 Normally the floors and walls are cemented.
-Volunteers might use kerosene lanterns for light or charcoal stoves for cooking.
-Volunteers receive a modest settling in allowance from Peace Corps so they can acquire basic household furnishings and accessories.
+Volunteers might use solar lanterns for light, and charcoal and/or gas stoves for cooking.
+Volunteers receive a modest settling in allowance from the Peace Corps so they can acquire basic household furnishings and accessories.
 Housing will be identified and approved according to Peace Corps safety and security standards prior to your arrival at your site.

-Volunteers primarily travel by foot, bicycle or public transportation.
-Public transportation is available near most sites, and in most cases goes several times a day to and from the nearest regional town with markets and banks.
-Public transportation is run by various companies and is relatively cheap, but it can be crowded, uncomfortable and unreliable.
+Volunteers primarily travel on foot, by bicycle, or public transportation.
+Public transportation is available near most sites and in most cases goes several times a day to and from the nearest regional town with markets and banks.
+Public transportation is relatively cheap, but it can be crowded, uncomfortable and unreliable.
 Volunteers traveling by bike are required to wear a Peace Corps provided helmet.

-Volunteers will encounter very different cultural and social norms that require flexibility and understanding.
-For example, communication in Rwanda tends to be very indirect, which can be difficult for Americans who have been taught to value direct communication—especially in a work environment.
+Volunteers will encounter different cultural and social norms that require flexibility and understanding.
+For example, communication in Rwanda tends to be very indirect, which can be difficult for Americans who have been taught to value direct communication.

 Women, particularly young women, and younger Volunteers need to be aware of very different gender and age dynamics in Rwanda.
 Gaining the respect of colleagues and traditional leaders may require more effort than you expect.

 Normal working hours for most public institutions are 7:00 am to 5:00 pm, from Monday to Friday.
-Schools are mainly busy in the mornings until late afternoons (5:00 pm).
-Based on this, work schedules are developed in collaboration with your designated Rwandan counterparts and supervisor, and will include work in the health center and outreach in the larger community.
-It will require that Volunteers be self-starters and proactive in identifying meaningful activities.
-Interacting with community members will mean that weekends and holidays are potential prime working times.
+Based on this, the work schedules are developed in collaboration with your Rwandan counterparts and supervisor, and will include work in the health center and outreach in the larger community.
+It will require that Volunteers are self-starters and proactive in identifying meaningful activities.
+Interacting with community groups and clients will mean that weekends and holidays are potential prime working times.

 Serving in Rwanda